 The Netherlands is a moderately priced destination to visit.
 It's about average with most other countries for travel costs.
 The prices for food, accommodation, and transportation are all fairly reasonable.

 Within Europe, which is known to be an expensive region, the Netherlands is moderately priced compared to the other countries.
-The overall cost of travel here is comparable to Italy or the UK.
+The overall cost of travel here is comparable to Denmark or Greece.

 For more details, see Is the Netherlands Expensive?